Esteghlal F.C.: Crest and symbols and estate

-The sports facilities were given to the Physical Training Organization and the administrative facilities or other services such as the sports store of the club were handed over to organizations such as the Islamic Propaganda Organization.Esteghlal Club's efforts to reclaim these places have not been successful so far.
+The sports facilities were given to the Physical Training Organization and the administrative facilities or other services such as the sports store of the club were handed over to organizations such as the Islamic Propaganda Organization.
+Esteghlal Club's efforts to reclaim these places have not been successful so far.

-According to Pele and statistics, this club was the second club in the world in terms of capital.
-After the Islamic Revolution, all the property of the club was taken by the Ministry of Sports of Iran.
-Now this club is the second team in Tehran province in terms of assets and the most popular football team in Asia and Iran.

 Colours

 Esteghlal wore blue shirts from the beginning with white or blue shorts and socks.
 The second colour of the club is white.